 $5 Million Bus Accidents

 According to the U.S. Bureau of Labor Statistics, falls, slips, and trips accounted for 35.3 percent of workplace deaths in the construction industry in 2020.
-Due to the workplace conditions and physical demands of the job, Reading construction workers often find themselves atop cranes, scaffolding, and at extreme heights.
+Due to the job’s workplace conditions and physical demands, Reading construction workers often find themselves atop cranes, scaffolding, and at extreme heights.

 Munley Law knows the dangerous conditions Reading construction workers may find themselves in.
-Our personal injury attorneys work diligently to investigate why the accident occurred and who is at fault.
+Our personal injury attorneys diligently investigate why the accident occurred and who is at fault.

 Our compassionate Berks County lawyers will review the safety procedures at the job site, investigate if the employer knew of unsafe working conditions, and calculate the total value of your personal injury claim to ensure the compensation you receive will help you recover from all you’ve lost.